 - Study applied anatomy and physiotherapy techniques across core areas including musculoskeletal, neurological, respiratory, paediatric, community care and professional sport

-- Learn how to work with other healthcare professionals and within busy multidisciplinary teams to get the best results for patients
+- Work with other healthcare professionals and within busy multidisciplinary teams to get the best results for patients

-- Become eligible to register with the Health & Care Professions Council (HCPC) (pending confirmation of HCPC approval) as a qualified physiotherapist
+- Become eligible to register with the Health & Care Professions Council (HCPC) as a qualified physiotherapist

 - Receive your first year of professional accreditation with the Chartered Society of Physiotherapy (CSP) for free when you graduate

-Longer and more physically active lifestyles, post Covid rehab needs, and more people with long-term conditions or recovering from stroke, trauma and cancer will all contribute to this high demand for physiotherapy.
+People are living longer, with more physically active lifestyles, and many are managing long-term conditions, recovery or rehabilitation, and will all contribute to this high demand for physiotherapy.

-When you complete this Physiotherapy Master's degree, you'll have the skills and eligibility to register with the Health & Care Professions Council (HCPC) (pending confirmation of HCPC approval), which you need to practise physiotherapy within the UK.
+When you successfully complete this Physiotherapy Master's degree, you'll be eligible to register with the Health & Care Professions Council (HCPC), which you need to practise physiotherapy within the UK.

 - the NHS